onzfonz/comp227/src/content/0/en/part0b.md

 The code determines that the data is to be sent with an HTTP POST request and the data type is to be JSON.
 The data type is determined with a *Content-type* header.
-Then the data is sent as JSON string.
+Then the data is sent as a JSON string.

 The application code is available at <https://github.com/comp227/example_app>.
 It's worth remembering that the application is only meant to demonstrate the concepts of the course.